hal3/cl1f19umd/README.md

 ___
 ## Course Project

 A substantial portion of [Computational Linguistics 1](README.md) is the team-based course project.
-In a team of four or five students (interdisciplinary teams are *highly* encouraged!), we will complete a project of your choosing throughout the semester.
+You will work in teams of four or five students.
+We highly recommend interdisciplinary teams are; and because diverse teams often produce better outcomes than homogenous teams, we encourage you to reach out and work with people who aren't (yet) your friends.
+As a team, you will complete a project of your choosing throughout the semester.
 The topic of the course project is **open-ended**, though it must fulfill certain requirements (most notably, relevance to natural language processing or computational linguistics).
-It is your opportunity to put your NLP knowledge to use in a project of your choosing.
+THis is your opportunity to put your NLP/CL knowledge to use in a project of your choosing.

 There are several *deliverables* for the cource project, with associated grade percentages:
 1. Project brainstorming, pitch, and feedback (5%)